bruceravel/demeter/documentation/Athena/import/multiple.rst

 How Athena handles large volumes of data
 ----------------------------------------

 You can import multiple data sets in the same manner that was explained in the last section.
-Select Open file from the File menu or type ``Control-o``.
-When the file selection dialog opens, you can select more than one data file by clicking on file names while holding down the ``Control`` key.
+Select Open file from the File menu or type :kbd:`Control`-:kbd:`o`.
+When the file selection dialog opens, you can select more than one data file by clicking on file names while holding down the :kbd:`Control` key.
 On my Linux computer, it looks like this.

 .. _fig-multiple: